November 22, 1913– Benjamin Britten:

 The lovely tenor, Peter Pears, was Britten’s musical partner, life partner and muse.
 Britten wrote many of his greatest vocal compositions specifically for Pears and his unique, expressive voice.
 Pears and Britten were understandably reticent to talk of being gay.
 The couple lived in Britain when being a queer carried a career and life destroying prison sentence.
 It was an era where gays were forced to hide their love.

 Britten visited the USA in the spring 1939 and found more than he hoped for.
 He had come to perform and present some of his compositions.
 It was supposed to be a short trip, but it ended up lasting several years.
 War broke out in Europe while he was away and he did not return right away to England.
-Britten was 26 years old when WW II began, and he would have had to enlist in the British military one way or another.
+Britten was 26 years old when Word War II began, and he would have had to enlist in the British military one way or another.

 During the visit, Britten and Pears began a love affair that lasted 40+ years.
 There is a hotel room in Grand Rapids where they supposedly consummated their union that is a place gay musicians still make a pilgrimage.